 The Airport Pavement Structural Design System (APSDS) software will streamline your runway and taxiway design projects.
-The optimization feature gives designs that are cost-effective and reliable.
+The optimisation feature gives cost-effective and reliable designs.

 APSDS enhances the complex and demanding task of airport pavement design, construction and maintenance.